We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 While a few of the best belt sanders have pressure indicators, most rely on user control.
 If material isn’t being removed as quickly as expected, more pressure can be applied, but this should be done progressively.

 Large handheld belt sanders are powerful machines that can strip through surface finishes or remove material extremely quickly, especially when the belt is still relatively new.
-It’s important to stop regularly to check progress, and avoid removing more than necessary.
+Pause regularly to check your progress, and avoid removing more than necessary.

 Using a Belt Sander for Stationary Sanding

-Stationary benchtop belt sanders often require some assembly, and it’s often easiest to assemble where the tool will be stationed.
+Stationary benchtop belt sanders often require some assembly.
+You’ll want to assemble it where the tool will be stationed.

 Benchtop belt sanders may need some minor assembly.
 In addition to fitting the belt, the table and miter guide often need to be bolted in place.
 This is not complicated, and should only take a few minutes.